apluslms/a-plus-rst-tools/README.md

   (select N questions randomly on each load)
 * `category`: exercise category
 * `status`: exercise status (default "unlisted").
 See available [statuses](#list-of-exercise-statuses).
+* `allow-assistant-viewing`: Allows assistants to view the submissions of the students.
+  Can be set to true or false.
+Overrides any options set in the conf.py or config.yaml files.
+* `allow-assistant-grading`: Allows assistants to grade the submissions of the students.
+  Can be set to true or false.
+Overrides any options set in the conf.py or config.yaml files.

 The contents of the questionnaire directive define the questions and possible instructions to students.